AnIrishDuck/petrify/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to petrify's documentation!
+petrify: a programmatic cad library
 ===================================

-petrify can be used to create programmatic / parametric three-dimensional models.
+petrify can be used to create open-source programmatic and parametric three-dimensional models.

 Example usage::